 Consequences: The exemption under Section 54 is not withdrawn.
 A taxpayer will be able to claim the index cost of acquisition while calculating capital gain on sale of house property.
 The taxpayer must pay income tax on capital gains at the rate of 20%.

 CGAS Scheme for claiming exemption under Section 54

-If a taxpayer is unable to utilize the whole or part of the sales consideration for purchase or construction of new property till the due date of submission of ITR, he.she should deposit the funds in the Capital Gains Deposit Account Scheme (CGAS).
-The taxpayer can claim exemption of amount already spent on construction or purchase of property along with the amount deposited in CGAS.
+If a taxpayer is unable to utilize the whole or part of the sales consideration for the purchase or construction of new property till the due date of submission of ITR, they should deposit the funds in the Capital Gains Deposit Account Scheme (CGAS).
+The taxpayer can claim an exemption of the amount already spent on construction or purchase of property along with the amount deposited in CGAS.

 No. In order to claim exemption u/s 54, the property that the taxpayer purchases must be in the name of the seller.
 The exemption is not available if a new property is purchased in the name of the spouse.